 You notice we all say something like, “Google and the other search engines”, because Google as the lion’s share of search business.
 Well, at this point in time that is true, and it has been for quite some time.
 Nobody right now can imagine Google not being the king of search, but in the tech sector you can NEVER say never, and who knows, someone reading this at a later date might be wondering, “Why isn’t he saying Bing?”
 I don’t know, will Bing be the future?
 I doubt it but you never know.

-For SEO keyword research, I recommend this keyword tool that is a one time fee to purchase, AND it runs on both PC and Mac.
+For SEO keyword research, I recommend this keyword tool that is a one time fee to purchase, AND it runs on both PC and Mac, and you can have it installed on multiple devices.
 The other keyword tools are really web based services that charge you a monthly fee, so if you would rather have a pay once and forget it, with the free program updates that come with it.
-Not only that.
 Promote it as an affiliate too!
 It pays for itself through giving you a leg up over competition with keyword data, AND you can get commissions promoting it as an affiliate.
 No brainer, ya’ll.

 After the keyword research is done and you know what your article will be about, then you must write the article.
 Now I had to jump the gun up there above this and act as if you were already writing because that strategy of peppering your keyword and related works within the article for on page SEO had to be divulged, but you haven’t written it yet because you’re reading this to get ideas.
 I understand.

 Brainstorming on How to Write Blog Post Articles